tinybeanskids/tinybeans-backend-project/README.md

 Download the contents of this repo, and complete the assignment according to the details below.
 Once complete, upload publicly to your Git provider of choice (Github/Gitlab/Bitbucket) and share the repository link with the tinybeans team.

+NOTE: If you are on windows, make sure to clone the repo using `git clone git@github.com:tinybeanskids/tinybeans-backend-project.git --config core.autocrlf=input` to avoid issues starting up

 ## How to run it
 This repo is setup using docker containers with docker-compose.
 To run it properly you will need

 - Docker VM installed on your machine
 - Docker-Compose installed ( available via homebrew)

-To start the app simply run the commands
+To start the app simply run the command
 ```
-./gradlew clean build docker
-docker-compose up --rebuild
+docker-compose up --build
 ```

 NOTE: ports 3306 & 8080 must be available for it to run